 The addition includes two levels, both of which are accessible by elevator.
 There are eight luxury boxes on the first level and the second level consist of four suites and a working press box.
 There are also spacious booths for both home and visiting radio broadcast, a game operations booth and a larger booth to accommodate live television needs.

-Because of the tradition of the program as well as the first-class facilities offered at "The Pete," Southern Miss has been selected to host several tournaments, including the 1990 Metro Conference Tournament, the inaugural Conference USA Tournament in 1996, the 2003 NCAA Hattiesburg Regional Tournament, 2005 C-USA Tournament and the 2009 C-USA Tournament.
+Because of the tradition of the program as well as the first-class facilities offered at "The Pete," Southern Miss has been selected to host several tournaments, including the 1990 Metro Conference Tournament, the inaugural Conference USA Tournament in 1996, the 2003 NCAA Hattiesburg Regional Tournament, 2005, 2009 and 2013 C-USA Tournaments.

-Pete Taylor Park/Hill Denson Field has developed into one of the top baseball parks in the South and is among the best in the nation.
-The facility not only serves as the home for Golden Eagle baseball but also is used by various American Legion and high school championship and all-star events.
+With all these events, Pete Taylor Park/Hill Denson Field has developed into one of the top baseball park destinations in the South and is among the best in the nation.
+The facility not only serves as the home for Golden Eagle baseball, but also is used by various American Legion and high school championship and all-star events.